 The 62-B District Court does not store, collect, or use in anyway the information collected by the third party to process an online payment.
 The Court supplies the third party with amount of the debt owed, name, and authorization to process the online payment.
 No other information is given to the third party regarding the underlying case.

-In order to keep the online payment service accessible, the Court will not charge convenience fees for use of the online payment system.
+In order to keep the online payment service accessible, the Court may charge a 3% convenience fee for use of the online payment system.

 Disputes & Refunds

 For all disputes about online payments or requests for refunds, please contact the collections officer at 616.554.0811.
 Each claim will be evaluated individually.
 All refunds will be issued from the court directly, and not through the online third party processor.